Hardmath123/hardmath123.github.io/content/hilbert.md

 Gringotts vaults and would not leave without them.

-Owing to the lack of space and general stuffiness that was developing in the Gringotts lobby--and the inevitable threat being posed to his employment--Mr.
+Owing to the lack of space and general stuffiness that was developing in the Gringotts lobby---and the inevitable threat being posed to his employment---Mr.
 Bertok decided to do something about it.
 After the first 50 new clients, though, he began coming to the realization that making all of these accounts would take an infinite amount of time.